Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Grand Staircase-Escalante National Monument

-The Grand Staircase-Escalante National Monument is one of the most archaeologically-rich sites in Utah.
-Hiking throughout the desert landscape of Grand Staircase, hikers are sure to encounter rock art, dwelling sites, granaries, and more.
+The Grand Staircase-Escalante National Monument is one of the most archaeologically rich sites in Utah.
+Throughout the desert landscape of Grand Staircase, hikers are sure to encounter rock art, dwelling sites, granaries, and more.

 Located in southern Utah adjacent to Bears Ears, Escalante retains a special desert charm away from tourist crowds.
 It’s also possible to camp almost anywhere in the national monument, as long as you snag a permit from the visitor center beforehand.